martpie/elementary-stats/README.md

 elementary-stats
 ================

+**Project is over, domaine name was not renewed, thanks everyone for your support.**

 elementary os stats from Launchpad. [http://elementarybugs.org](http://elementarybugs.org).

 * List amount of bugs every day and show them in a graph